balena-io/docs/pages/learn/develop/runtime.md

 In some cases its necessary to communicate with the host OS systemd to perform actions on the host, for example changing the hostname.
 To do this you can use [dbus][dbus-link].
 In order to ensure that you are communicating to the host OS systemd and not the systemd in your container it is important to set `DBUS_SYSTEM_BUS_ADDRESS` for all dbus communication.
 The setting of that environment variable is different for older and newer devices (based on the {{ $names.company.lower }} supervisor version), choose the line that is correct for your device's OS version (can be found in your device dashboard):

 __Note:__ In multicontainer applications, the `io.balena.features.dbus` label must be applied for each service that requires access to the dbus.
+If you have devices with a supervisor version lower than 7.22.0, you should use `io.resin.features` labelling as that will ensure backward compatibility.

 ```
 # for {{ $names.company.lower }} supervisor versions 1.7.0 and newer (both {{ $names.os.lower }} 1.x and 2.x) use this version: